Monster Hunter: Legends of the Guild: Plot

-Later, the trio meet up with two Hunters named Mae, the owner of a journal Nox stole, and Nadia, a Bowgunner and an old partner of Julius.
-They were both hunting a Nerscylla, a large, spider-like Temnoceran Monster with poisonous crystals on its back.
-They kill the Nerscylla and agree to help with the fight against the Lunastra.
+Later, the trio meet up with two Hunters named Mae, the owner of a journal Nox stole, and Nadia, an old partner of Julius.
+They agree to help with the fight against the Lunastra.
 Information from a trapped villager leads them to the blacksmith Ravi, a retired Hunter who does not take kindly to strangers.
 He refuses to help the party, saying that there is no light at the end of the tunnel if they fight the Elder Dragon.

 They return to Aiden's village, letting everyone in on the plan to drive off the Lunastra.
-During the preparations, the team attempts to hunt a Congalala, a large pink, hippo-headed primate-like Fanged Beast that consumes different mushrooms to power its breath and flatulence attacks.
-However, the hunt is interrupted by a Deviljho, a savage Tyrannosaurid-like Brute Wyvern with dangerous Dragon Element breath.
-They manage to defeat both monsters, but Julius scolds Aiden for his arrogance in failing to secure their trap for the Deviljho.
+During the preparations, the team attempts to hunt a Congalala, a primate-like monster, but are interrupted by a Deviljho, a savage Tyrannosaurid-like monster.
+They manage to defeat both monsters, but Julius scolds Aiden for his reckless arrogance in failing to secure their trap for the Deviljho.
 Later, in the village, Nadia tells Julius to go easy on Aiden because just like him, Julius made mistakes when trying to impress his master in the past.
 Ravi meets up with the team, revealing he has changed his mind and decided to help fight the Elder Dragon.
-Ravi, with the help of many other smiths, craft a super weapon called a Dragonator using parts from the Congalala and Deviljho.
+Ravi, with the help of many other smiths, craft a super weapon using parts from the Congalala and Deviljho.
 Once the preparations are complete, the villagers feast and await the siege.
-During the fight, Ravi and Mae are killed by the Lunastra, but Aiden has an idea to use gunpowder to burst the village dam to flood the village while the rest of the team distract the Elder Dragon.
+During the fight, Ravi and Mae are killed by the Lunastra, but Aiden has an idea to burst the village dam to flood the village while the rest of the team distract the Elder Dragon.
 The flood produced by the broken dam puts out the fire and repels the Lunastra from the village.

 After dealing with Lunastra, Mae and Ravi are mourned.
 Aiden then decides to join Julius and Nadia as an "Ace Cadet" to the distant town of Dundorma to become one of the Guild Hunters.
 The film ends to the present day and sets up towards World.